Troubleshoot your Patch Manager deployment

 |Reduces overall bandwidth off-campus as the updates are downloaded from Microsoft once and then distributed to other servers.||Does not upload reports to the master server.|

-To resolve downstream WSUS server issues, adjust the settings using the WSUS Administration Console.
+To resolve downstream WSUS server issues, adjust the settings using the WSUS Administrator Console.

 - Log in to the server hosting WSUS Server.